 Just as you can not assume that children with long hair are girls, it is also true that you can not assume that children with short hair are boys.
 What we want to do here is to assess stylistic and chronolgical trends associated with girls' hair styles.
 We want to assess styles like bangs, curls, parts, and other hair styles.
 Girls have generally worn their hair long, in some cases very long.
 We have, however, seen many short cuts as well.
 This of course has varied very widely over time and among vountries.
 In general. girls have had much more flexibikity than boys as to how they wore thei hair.
 We see long, medium, and short hair done in many different styles.

-Girl's hair styles are commonly more elaborate and more complicated than boys styles.
+Women's hair styles are commonly more elaborate and more complicated than men's styles. we theorize that the success and safety of women was more dependent on their beauty allure than that of men where physical prowess was important.
+This commonly often meant long hair while boys had short hair.
+This has been the case throughout the ages.
+You can see it in the art even of ancient socities--not all, but most.
+Of course our interest is children's hair styling.
+But the same ynmic seems to be the case.
+Mother's generally give more attention to styling the hair of theirvdauhters than their sons.
+And girls seem nore interested in fashion and hair styling. this difference seems to appear at a very young age.
 This is a helpful clue when attempting to establish the gender of unidentified photographs.
-This was, however, not always the case.
-We see many boys with elaborate ringlet curls and many girls with short hair. we know that nobbed hair became popular for girls in the 1920s, but even in the 19th century we see girls with short hair.
-We are not sure if this tells us anything about the children involved suchg as they were less fashion concious.
-One especially important style for girls hair is hairbows, but here again they were also worn by boys.c
+Most of the photigraphic images we have archived are not identified.
+Thus we have to attempt to assess gender and ages and sometimes even countries.
+This was while a general rule, however, not always the case.
+We see many boys with long, elaborate ringlet curls and many girls with short hair simple hair styles. we know that bobbed hair became popular for girls in the 1920s, but even in the 19th century we see many girls with short hair.
+Oddly, mothers o chose Fauntleroy ringlet curls for their boys ofren chose plainer styles for boys.
+We are not sure if this tells us anything about the children involved such as were they less fashion concious.
+One especially important style for girls hair is hairbows, but here again they were also worn by boys.

 Long hair was a standard for beauty and styling for young women during the 19th century.
 Even so, we note many girls with short hair as well.
 This was the case throughout the 19th century.
 A good example is a young New York City girl in the mid 19th century.
 A major change occurred after World War I when bobbed hair for girls became stylish in the 1920s.